vaszig/django_template/README.md

-**This template is under development and it's being improved.**
+***This template is under development and it's being improved.***

 ## Prerequisites

-You need the following libraries and/or programs:
+The following libraries and/or packages are needed:

-    Python 3.8 or above
+- Python 3.8 or above
-    Python Virtualenv and Pip
+- Python Virtualenv and Pip
-    PostgreSQL 10 or above
+- PostgreSQL 10 or above
-    Node.js
+- Node.js
-    npm
+- npm
-    parcel-bundler

-A .env file with the following variables must exist at the root of the project

-- DJANGO_SETTINGS_MODULE
+- parcel-bundler

+The root directory of the project must contain a `.env` file which declares the following environmental variables:

 - DEBUG
 - SECRET_KEY
 - ALLOWED_HOSTS